harpreetsinghsandhu021/ergosphere-assignment/README.md

    ```

 4. **Create `.env` file:**
-   In the `backend/chat_api` directory, create a file named `.env` and add your API key:
+   In the `backend` directory, create a file named `.env` and add your API key:

    ```
    GOOGLE_API_KEY=YOUR_API_KEY_GOES_HERE